shivombansal/Enhanced-OEE-Analysis-Dashboard/README.md

 **Adding new chart types:** Add new Plotly figures inside `create_visualizations()` and render them in the dashboard tab with `st.plotly_chart()`.

 ---

-## 📸 Screenshots

-> Add screenshots of your dashboard, AI analysis output, and Q&A tab here.

----